 - Preheat oven to 350 degrees.
 Grease or line an 8 x 8 cake pan, set aside.

 - Place Gluten Free rolled oats in a food processor or blender and grind until fine flour is formed.
+Texture is important.
+Make sure you grind oats into a powder like flour.
 Alternatively, you made use gluten free oat flour.

-- Beat the egg, egg whites, banana, and yogurt until well combined.
-You can do this in a bowl or stand mixer.
-In a separate bowl, Mix your flour, almond meal (ground almonds), and baking powder and optional sugar.
+- Beat the egg and egg whites together.
+In another bowl, mash/blend your banana and yogurt together.
+You can do this in a blender, bowl with hand mixer, or a stand mixer.
+In a separate bowl, Mix your flour, almond meal or almond flour, baking powder, and optional sugar.

 - Pour batter into brownie or cake pan 8×8, add streusel topping here (if using) or skip to baking if you’d like no topping.